Joeystaten11/CSC301Fall2018/Unit4/Unit4.5Notes.md

 Many subqueries (especially correlated ones) are generally inefficient and can be re-written to use a JOIN instead.
 Subqueries are usually quite expensive for the database to process.
 Use sparingly!

-Antoher important note about subqueries is that they must return only one type of item.
+Another important note about subqueries is that they must return only one type of item.
 Notice in the examples shown, the subquery part always only returns one thing: either a max, a count, or a single column in the case of an IN query.

+Sometimes PHPMyAdmin acts weird when you try to export the results of a subquery.